 Higher product quality: A product that is both user-centred and production-ready is convincing across the board.
 It works better, feels better and lasts longer.

-The role of prototyping
+The Role of Prototyping

 The boundaries between industrial design and product design are becoming increasingly blurred.
 New technologies such as 3D printing, generative AI and digital twins are fundamentally changing both disciplines.

-Design for circular economy
+Design for Circular Economy

 • Does the design team understand the needs of users?

-• Is sustainable and future-oriented thinking?
+• Is thinking sustainable and future-oriented?

-• Is the price-performance ratio right?
+• Does the price-to-performance ratio work?

-Conclusion: Integrated design is the future
+Conclusion: Integrated Design Is the Future

 With over 20 years of experience and more than 800 developed products We have learned at PROJEKTER: The most successful projects are those in which we take on both perspectives right from the start.
 Where we don't just ask “What should it look like?” , but also “How do we build it?”
 And where we don't just ask “How do we make it?” , but also “What does it feel like for the user?”